AmanPriyanshu/DP-HyperparamTuning/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-We also make available a [CONTRIBUTING.md](https://github.com/AmanPriyanshu/DP-HyperparamTuning/blob/main/CONTRIBUTING.md) for easy communication and quick issue resolution.
+We also make available a [CONTRIBUTING.md](https://github.com/AmanPriyanshu/DP-HyperparamTuning/blob/main/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](https://github.com/AmanPriyanshu/DP-HyperparamTuning/blob/main/CODE_OF_CONDUCT.md) for easy communication and quick issue resolution.